tlikonen/wcheck-mode/README.md

             (wcheck-parser-ispell-suggestions)))

 Now we need to define the function `enchant-add-to-dictionary`.
-Below is an example that works in GNU/Linux systems (with Enchant spell-checker).
+Below is an example that works in GNU/Linux systems with Enchant spell-checker.
+With small modifications it should work with other spelling checkers and operating systems.

 For British English language the user dictionary file is `~/.config/enchant/en_GB.dic`.
-Actually the language code is extracted automatically from `wcheck-language-data` variable, so the same function works with any Enchant language.
+The language code is extracted automatically from `wcheck-language-data` variable, so the function works with any Enchant language.
+Note that adding a word to a dictionary file doesn't have effect on the current spell-checking session.
+The Enchant program must be restarted.

-(With small modifications it should work with other spelling checkers and operating systems.)

     (defvar enchant-dictionaries-dir "~/.config/enchant")